 As to people sentenced to home confinement, electronic monitoring requires them to wear an ankle monitor or ankle bracelet that tells authorities their location at any time.
 Police and courts use the bracelet to ensure that a person is abiding by the terms and conditions of their home detention.2

-Judges may subject defendants to home monitoring as part of the terms and conditions of their misdemeanor or felony probation.
+Through a court order, judges may subject defendants to home monitoring as part of the terms and conditions of their misdemeanor or felony probation.

 In any event, house arrest and electronic monitoring are used as alternatives to imprisonment in county jail or state prison.
 They act as tools to help address the overcrowding of California jails and prisons.3

 California uses several different types of electronic monitoring systems.
 These include: